-NASA's yet-to-be-named Mars 2020 mission will seek signs of life in Jezero crater, and store samples for future return to Earth.
+NASA's Perseverance rover will seek signs of life in Jezero crater, and store samples for future return to Earth.

 Mars 2020's bit carousel sits on the front of the rover, and has a wheel that rotates 9 tools and drill bits into position for the rover's robotic arm to grab with its drill.
 The carousel collection contains 2 abrasion tools for exposing unweathered rock surfaces, 6 drill bits for coring, and 1 bit for soft regolith.